 The management of HPRS has implemented and is responsible for a system of internal accounting controls, designed to provide reasonable assurance of the safeguarding of assets and the reliability of financial records.
-Again in 2022, the Summit County Internal Audit Department (SCIAD) was retained to perform internal auditing services, specifically an audit of HPRS' IT assets, and its retroactive pay process for union members.
-Although one minor recommendation for improvement was given, no material weaknesses were identified.
-In 2023, SCIAD will again provide internal audit services for HPRS.
+Again in 2024, the Summit County Internal Audit Department (SCIAD) was retained to perform internal auditing services, specifically a comprehensive risk assessment as recommended by the fiduciary performance audit.
+In 2025, SCIAD will again provide internal audit services for HPRS, including an audit of the HPRS' IT assets, and its retroactive pay process for union members.

 Because the cost of a control should not exceed the benefits to be derived, the objective is to provide reasonable, rather than absolute assurance, that the financial statements are free of any material misstatements.
 The internal accounting controls in place are adequate to meet the purpose for which they were intended and are reviewed annually by an external auditor.
-Please see the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards on page 66.
+Please see the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards on page 68.
 The financial statements, supporting schedules, and statistical tables are presented fairly in all material respects.